elmiko/sparkhara-sources/README.md

 # sparkhara-sources

-this repository holds files related to sparkhara, they are contained within subdirectories that group the files by implementation.
+this repository holds files related to sparkhara

-there are examples for socket based communication and zaqar based.
+* shiny_squirrel is a flask based app that will receive data and display a visualization through a web browser.

+* whirlwhind_caravan is a series of applications for taking log files and processing them through a spark cluster, this includes the helpers and the spark application.